 And people are protective of “their” pinto.
 Super protective.
 I’ve never once heard a Tico, in real life, declare they prefer Nicaraguan gallo pinto and vice versa.
 This can’t be a coincidence.
 I mean gallo pinto is not even that nice – JP Sears was right.

-And then the British TV chef Jamie Oliver.
-He came to Costa Rica too.
-Jamie’s a nice guy and a terrific chef.
-But in 2016 he got flamed for messing with the gallo pinto down here.
+And then there’s British TV chef Jamie Oliver.
+After his first visit to Costa Rica in 2016, he got flamed for messing with the gallo pinto.
 He had to escape back to the safety of the Four Seasons (or wherever he was staying) after daring to prepare this controversial breakfast.
-Talk about gratitude.
+Ticos weren’t happy with how he prepared it – maybe it was the tomato salsa, which no-one in Costa Rica uses on gallo pinto in real life.
+Who knows?

-But Nica pinto or Tico pinto, whatever.
+I don’t care if it’s your Nica pinto or Tico pinto… whatever.
 They both suck, I gotta say it.
 Sorry, I’m not a fan.

 I mean beans and rice?
 Rice and beans?
 For breakfast??
 You gotta be kidding.
 A blander combination in life you cannot find.
 You can add cilantro and herbs and natilla and fry an egg and put chorizo or cheese next to pinto but you’re still eating beans and rice.
 Or rice and beans.

 Nothing wrong about that at all.
-I like beans (that’s a dirty lie – I friggin hate beans, but I live in Central America so gotta play the part, I guess) and I like rice.
+I like beans (that’s a dirty lie – I hate beans, but I live in Central America so gotta play the part, I guess) and I like rice.
 But not together.
 And not for breakfast.
-I like Cheerios for breakfast.
+If I’m eating breakfast at all, which is a rare thing for me, I like Cheerios.
 Or eggs, which offer so many more health benefits than pinto, and taste better to boot.

 Consider how many Costa Rican or Nicaraguan restaurants exist in your hometown.
 Yeah, right?
 They’re with all the British restaurants.
 There’s a reason for that.
 Like British food, Costa Rican and Nicaraguan cuisine have no discernible reputation.
 And the standard bearer of both countries cuisines is gallo pinto.